 § 4455.
 Advisor appointees

-(a) The secretary, in consultation with the commissioner of education, shall appoint two individuals to serve as advisors in matters related to audiology and speech-language pathology.
+(a) The Secretary, in consultation with the Secretary of Education, shall appoint two individuals to serve as advisors in matters related to audiology and speech-language pathology.
 One advisor shall be a licensed speech-language pathologist, and one advisor shall be an audiologist.
 Advisors who are speech-language pathologists or audiologists shall have not less than three years' experience as audiologists or speech-language pathologists immediately preceding appointment, and shall be actively engaged in the practice of audiology or speech-language pathology in Vermont during incumbency.
-The advisors shall be appointed for staggered terms of three years, and shall serve at the pleasure of the secretary.
+The advisors shall be appointed for staggered terms of three years, and shall serve at the pleasure of the Secretary.
 One of the initial appointments may be for less than a three-year term.

-(a) The commissioner of education shall administer the application and renewal process for all licensees under this chapter, and shall:
+(a) The Secretary of Education shall administer the application and renewal process for all licensees under this chapter, and shall:

 (1) provide information to applicants for licensure under this chapter;

 (3) explain appeal procedures to licensees and applicants, and explain complaint procedures to the public;

 (4) explain sanctions, including license revocation and suspension, which may be imposed in disciplinary cases, the criteria by which sanctions are selected, and procedures for reinstatement where appropriate;